-I am a Ph.D.
-Candidate in the Department of Politics, where I study international relations, international and comparative constitutional law, and qualitative methods.
-Broadly, my research focuses on the design and function of international organizations.
-My dissertation explores how legacies of democratic transitions and transgressions shape a regional international organization's toolkit for democracy enforcement, and questions when and how these organizations can effectively defend democracy in their member states post-accession.
-My work is currently supported by the Princeton University Fellowship of Woodrow Wilson Scholars and the Center for International Security Studies (CISS) (AY 2018-19).
-At Princeton, I am also a Graduate Associate in the Program in Law and Public Affairs (LAPA) and the European Union Program.
+Cassandra Emmons is a Ph.D.
+Candidate in the Department of Politics, studying international relations, international and comparative constitutional law, and qualitative methods.
+Broadly, her research focuses on the design and function of international organizations.
+Her dissertation explores how legacies of democratic transitions and transgressions shape a regional international organization's toolkit for democracy enforcement, and questions when and how these organizations can effectively defend democracy in their member states post-accession.

 Emmons's research has been supported by the Princeton University Fellowship of Woodrow Wilson Scholars (AY 2018-2019), the Princeton Center for International Security Studies (CISS) (AY 2018-19), the Mamdouha S. Bobst Center for Peace and Justice, and the Niehaus Center for Globalization and Governance.
 At Princeton, she is a Graduate Associate in the Program in Law and Public Affairs (LAPA) and the European Union Program at Princeton.

 Emmons holds an M.A. in Politics from Princeton University (2016), and a B.A., magna cum laude, with honors in both Political Science and English from Temple University in Philadelphia (2014).